 The next part is installing the 3DTouch.
 I won't go over the software side, but if using TH3D, you can use their configurator tool here which should help with the setup.

-The following video is a very good overview of setting up a BLTouch probe on the Ender3 (3D touch is the same basic setup).
+The following video from 3D Printing Canada is a very good overview of setting up a BLTouch probe on the Ender3 (3D touch is the same basic setup).
 Note however the 3D Touch has slightly different wire colors.

 Brown = GROUND

 The Black and White wires remain the same as the Bl-Touch.

 - Use good quality wire, I used some silicone 22 AWG UL3132 wire to make the harness and added some latching connectors to replace the duponts on the probe end.

 - Additionally, on the board side, I soldered the signal (orange) wire to the cable connector for the display (rather than just adding a connector),

 - I soldered what I am pretty sure was a "JST xH" connector to the black and white wires (pay attention to polarity it matters on this).
 I salvaged the JST connector from an old 2 pin fan.

 - The other pins were just wired up with duponts on the board side and I dabbed some hot glue on all the board side connectors but did not get it all over the ISP header.

 Again it pays to double and triple check connections before applying power and closing up the control box.